rhayes777/PyAutoFit/paper/paper.md

 # Workspace and HowToFit Tutorials

 `PyAutoFit` is distributed with the [autofit workspace](https://github.com/Jammy2211/autofit_workspace), which contains example scripts for composing a model, performing a fit and using the _Aggregator_.
-Also included are the `HowToFit` tutorials, 10 Jupyter notebooks aimed at non-experts, introducing them to model-fitting and Bayesian inference.
+Also included are the `HowToFit` tutorials, a series of Jupyter notebooks aimed at non-experts, introducing them to model-fitting and Bayesian inference.
 They teach users how to write a _phase_ package in `PyAutoFit`, which interfaces with their modeling software and ensures the design follows the concepts of object-oriented design which cleanly separates different parts of the modeling problem.
 The lectures can be viewed on our [readthedocs](https://pyautofit.readthedocs.io/en/latest/howtofit/howtofit.html).

 # Software Citations